pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * The `PRIORITY` attribute is an integer which ranges from `0` to `5`.

-* The default piority of the floating task is 0.
+* The default priority of the floating task is 0.

 #### Examples

 * `task "EE2020 lab report" 5`

   To create a task called `EE2020 lab report` with `PRIORITY` of 5.

 * `task ProgressReflection`

   To create a task called `ProgressReflection` with default `PRIORITY` of 0.

 ### Adding a event-like task : `event`